 This year we will collaborate to answer the question: What is the relationship between 21st century-literacies and democratic engagement as citizens in a global world?
-We will use reading and writing to collaborate in researching this question and writing about it.
-You will come to class everyday ready to write-that is, to explore ideas, share research and reading, analyze source materials, critique samples and workshop drafts.
-All classes will involve inclass activities intended to further your progress on the current essay assignment or project.
+We will use reading and writing to collaborate in researching this question, and writing about it.
+You will come to class everyday ready to do writing-that is, to explore ideas, share research and reading, analyze source materials, critique samples and workshop drafts.
+In short, to write.
+All classes will involve in-class activities intended to further your progress on the current essay assignment or project.
 You will want to save this class work to your Canvas account, or to your laptop, or both.
-That means that you will want to bring your own laptop or tablet.
+So you will want to bring your own laptop or tablet.
 (Laptops and tablets are also available to be checked out in the library.)